diogolhc/feup-mieic-lpoo-proj/docs/README.md

 - PopupMenuControllers implement GameControllerState, so they may wrap other popups.
 Nesting popups may be useful in the future, for example, to open confirmation windows inside popup menus.
+However, in the case of the popup menu for a crop field in the Planted state, if its state changes to ReadyToHarvest while the menu is open, it has no way of knowing it, and thus will remain open even though its existance no longer makes sense.
+This is not caused by oversight, but is actually a longstanding issue that remained even after rethinking the implementation design of the menus.
+It is not known whether it is a fundamental flaw of the currently chosen design, however no good solution (i.e. not hacky) was found for this problem as of the time of the delivery of the intermediate report.
+This issue will be fixed after the delivery intermediate report.

 ### Action of the buttons
 #### Problem in Context